 The standard recommendation is 20% of after-tax income.
 This includes retirement contributions, emergency fund building, and investments.
 If you're starting from zero, begin with whatever you can (even 5%) and increase by 1% each month until you reach your target.

 20% is considered solid.
 Rates above 30% are excellent and can lead to early financial independence.
-The average American saves only 3-5%, so even reaching 10-15% puts you well ahead.
+According to the U.S. Bureau of Economic Analysis (BEA), the average American personal savings rate hovers around 3-5% of disposable income, so even reaching 10-15% puts you well ahead of most households.
 The FIRE movement typically targets 50%+ savings rates to achieve retirement in 10-15 years.

 Financial experts recommend spending no more than 28-30% of gross income on housing.
 For after-tax income, aim for 30-35% maximum, though under 25% gives much more flexibility.
 If housing exceeds 35% of take-home pay, consider roommates, relocation, or refinancing options.